 "In the video we learn that the rhinoceros was removed from its natural environment in India/Nepal and brought to Europe.
 Imagine that the rhinoceros survived and reproduced in Europe.
-Create a drawing to illustrate a natural selection process over time that reflects the rhinoceros' adaptations to its new environment."
+Create a drawing to illustrate a natural selection process over time that reflects the rhinoceros' adaptations to its new environment over future generations."